DiscipleX/hello-world/README.md

-# Creating new custom nodes in Houdini using te Python Source Editor in Houdini.
+# Creating new custom nodes in Houdini using the Python Source Editor in Houdini.

 # Name variable, call houdini using (hou.node), tell it where, and to create_the camera node.